Fight To Breathe

 Cystic Fibrosis Ireland are delighted to have announce details of our awareness campaign "Fight to Breathe".
 Following competition, Cystic Fibrosis Ireland was selected for an awareness initiative that will be shown in cinemas throughout Ireland.

-As part of the campaign, cinema-goers will have the opportunity to support the work of Cystic Fibrosis Ireland by texting "Fight CF" to 50300 to donate €4* to Cystic Fibrosis Ireland or by donating online at www.cfireland.ie. [*Text costs €4.
+As part of the campaign, cinema-goers had the opportunity to support the work of Cystic Fibrosis Ireland by texting "Fight CF" to 50300 to donate €4* to Cystic Fibrosis Ireland or by donating online at www.cfireland.ie. [*Text costs €4.
 Cystic Fibrosis Ireland will receive a minimum of €3.25.
 Service Provider: LIKECHARITY.
 Helpline: 076 6805278.]

 The campaign is the creation of Conor Hamill and Laura Cahill from ad agency Rothco, winners of the Irish Film Young Lions competition, whose prize was to see their creative concept for Cystic Fibrosis Ireland go from script to screen.
 The duo also represented Ireland at the Cannes Lions International Festival of Creativity, a global gathering of the media and advertising industry.
 "Fight to Breathe" is the culmination of an exciting partnership between the Institute of Advertising Practitioners in Ireland, RTÉ, Wide Eye Media, Rothco and the Pull the Trigger production company.